 - Lady beetles (“ladybugs”), both adults and larvae;

 - Soldier beetles

 Beneficial insects such as lady beetles and lacewings will come into your garden naturally when aphids are abundant.
-Protect these good bugs by avoiding the use of insecticides that can be toxic to a broad variety of insects.
+Protect these “good bugs” by avoiding the use of insecticides that can be toxic to them.